Bootstrap tests for almost goodness-of-fit: Introduction and motivation

-In this work we propose a bootstrap rejection region for the test \eqref{Tests.AGoF}(b) when \(d\) is the \(\mathrm{L}^p\)-metric between (cumulative) distribution functions and under very general assumptions (satisfied by many usual parametric models).
+In this work we propose a bootstrap rejection region for the test \eqref{Tests.AGoF}(b) when \(d\) is the \(\mathrm{L}^p\)-metric between the cdf's and under very general assumptions (satisfied by many usual parametric models).
 The methodology also allows for the swap of hypotheses in \eqref{Tests.AGoF}.
-In this way we can deal with the problem $H_0: d(F,\mathcal{G})\le \epsilon$ versus $H_1: d(F,\mathcal{G}) > \epsilon$, which can be viewed as a relaxed version of the classic GoF test.
-As we will discuss below, in this context the choice of the distance $d$ as the $\mathrm{L}^p$-metric has several advantages over the more usual supremum norm, which is widely used in statistics to quantify discrepancies between probability distributions.
-In addition, being able to select different values for the parameter $p$ (ranging from 1 to infinity) allows the potential user to decide the importance of the tails of the distribution in the procedure.
+In this way, we can deal with the problem $H_0: d(F,G(\boldsymbol{\theta}_F))\le \epsilon$ versus $H_1: d(F,G(\boldsymbol{\theta}_F)) > \epsilon$, which can be viewed as a relaxed version of the classic GoF test.
+As we discuss below, in this context the choice of the distance $d$ as the $\mathrm{L}^p$-metric has several advantages over the more usual supremum norm.
 In Section~\ref{Section.TestAGoF} we state the hypothesis test, propose a rejection region for it, and suggest how to use the asymptotic distribution of the test statistic to approximate this region in practice.
 We also give some indications on the choice and interpretation of the margin of error $\epsilon$ and introduce a quantity that measures the quality of the AGoF.
 In Section~\ref{Section.AsympDistr} we derive the limit distribution of the test statistic and prove the consistency of bootstrap approximations to the critical value of the rejection region.
-Section~\ref{Section.Simulations} illustrates the performance of the AGoF testing procedure with a Monte Carlo study.
-In Section~\ref{Section.AntibodiesHaiti} we apply the AGoF test to the Gaussian mixture model in the setting of Immunoglobulin G (IgG) antibody levels from a serosurvey in Haiti.
+Section~\ref{Section.Simulations} illustrates the finite-sample performance of the AGoF testing procedure with a Monte Carlo study.
+In Section~\ref{Section.Data} we apply the AGoF test to two real data sets.
 The proofs of the theoretical contributions are collected in the Appendix.